It seems JavaScript is either disabled or not supported by your browser. Please enable JavaScript to improve your experience.

 Experience the focal point of democracy in our province!
 From our beginnings as a Colony of Great Britain, then a Dominion, and since 1949 a province of Canada, the Legislature has a rich history with many stories to tell.

-Tours of the House of Assembly are free and take approximatively 45 minutes, departing from the Confederation Complex visitors' entrance (accessible at the rear of the complex, between the east and west blocks).
+Tours of the House of Assembly are free and take approximatively 45 minutes, departing from the Confederation Complex visitors' entrance (accessible from Allandale Road at the back of the complex, between the east and west blocks).

 Tours are available Monday to Friday, excluding provincial government holidays.
 Tours are not available during evenings or weekends.